typescriptlibs/tsl-core-xml/README.md

 ### Walk On The XML Tree

 The XML tree, often also called the DOM (Document Object Model), is the natural representation of XML.
-The `XMLTree` class can have multiple root elements, if the XML is incomplete or malformed.
+The `XMLTree` class can have multiple root nodes in the `XMLTree.roots` property.

 Usually the last root is the one that contains most data.

-Usually you check each root in `XMLTree.roots`, if it is a tag by using the `isXMLTag` helper.
-Then you check the `XMLTag.innerXML` property for child nodes.
+Or you check each root if it is a tag by using the `isXMLTag` helper function.
+Afterwards you can check the `XMLTag.innerXML` property for child nodes.

+The `XMLTree` uses the `XMLScanner`, which is available via the `XMLTree.scanner` property.
+There you can adjust the `XMLScanner.cdataTags` property or the `XMLScanner.scanSize` property for special use cases.

 ### Scan Raw XML